ab-gh/ry/README.md

 Shard 813 - CONNECTED
 ```

-If it doesnt, try again.
+If it doesn't, try again.